German-BioImaging/dtqueries/tuberculosis.md

 {% assign next = "data" %}
 {% include_relative navigation.md %}

+For completeness, we have added a few initial queries for tuberculosis as well.

 {% assign sparql = site.data.tuberculosis %}
 {% include_relative sparql.md %}